Glad you stopped by. My name is Kate, and I’ve been using Kettlebells since 2009.

 It was at that point I knew I had to go “public” with it, so I started this blog to keep me honest.
 I figured even if I had just one or two readers, they would know if I slacked off and that was enough motivation for me to keep going everyday.

 Since then, I have become a kettlebell fanatic!
 The results are unlike anything I’ve ever experienced.
-My muscles are more solid now than ever. (and I’ve been weight training since about 1983… so that’s nearly 30 years… and let me tell you, I’m in better shape now than I’ve ever been!)
+My muscles are more solid now than ever. (and I’ve been weight training since about 1983… so that’s 30 years… and let me tell you, I’m in better shape now than I’ve ever been!)

 Update: It is now January 2014 and I’m looking for some new fitness challenges!
 This year, I’m considering doing the Escape from Alcatraz swim in San Francisco, so I’ll have to start training for that soon in the chilly waters of Lake Washington.
 I recently took a Clubbell Yoga training/workshop, which was new and different, and quite challenging… so I hope to see a few of those classes popping up around town soon.
 Finally, I want to renew my commitment to Kettlebells.
 My new goal?
 Supplement all my other training with at least 5-10 minutes of kettlebells daily.
 Let’s see how I do…